ximinng/VectorFusion-pytorch/README.md

-# VectorFusion

-> Title: VectorFusion: Text-to-SVG by Abstracting Pixel-Based Diffusion Models
+# VectorFusion: Text-to-SVG by Abstracting Pixel-Based Diffusion Models

 In this work, we show that a text-conditioned diffusion model trained on pixel representations of images can be used to generate SVG-exportable vector graphics.